 Multiple disk backup

 Machine images are suitable for creating backups of all disks that are attached to a VM instance.
-A machine image can be used to backup multiple disks at a time to ensure that the data captured in the machine image is consistent across all disks.
+A machine image can be used to backup multiple disks at a time.
 A persistent disk snapshot can only backup a single disk at a time.

 Differential disk backup

-Machine images store differential snapshots of your images.
+Machine images store differential snapshots of your previously created machine images or snapshots.
 When you generate a machine image from a VM instance, the first machine image contains a full copy of all disk data.
-Subsequent images are stored as differential or incremental copies for better performance and space efficiency.
+Subsequent machine images are stored as differential copies for better performance and space efficiency.
 This mechanism is similar to that used by persistent disk snapshots.